 7. Now stir in the parsley, and half of the lemon juice and half of the lemon zest.
 Yes, you can stir the whole thing now, but carefully, so as not to break the fish bits.
 Try a bit of it and add lemon juice, lemon zest, salt and pepper according to your taste.
 A dollop or two of balsamic vinegar may be desirable to balance the flavour.

 8. Your brodet is now ready to serve.
 Depending on the accompaniment you've chosen, place it on a plate or in a bowl, make a nest, and spoon the brodet on top.
 I say this for most recipes: a green salad goes well with it.

 There you are.
 Enjoy it.
-And for a more authentic brodet, join us on our many Dalmatian cruises, to taste the real and local versions.
+And for a more authentic brodet, join us on one of our many gulet cruises in Croatia, to taste the real and local versions.